Introspectivespllc

 Take control of your life.
 Seek support, change, and reclaim your future.

 We would love to be part of your recovery journey.
+We help individuals with Alcoholism and addiction counseling.

 Take control of your life.
 Seek support, change, and reclaim your future.

 We would love to be part of your recovery journey.
+We help individuals with Alcoholism and addiction counseling.

 The OHC channel is committed to provide educational information for people experiencing drug or alcohol problems as well as for their families in an effort to provide them with important information that will assist in the better understanding of the disease.
 Research has continued and Educational videos and other materials will be made available regularly for your view.
 We hope you enjoy the channel and don't forget to subscribe.
 Thank you for watching.